-During 2022, we updated our Company risk assessment with our management.
-The output from this exercise was a risk map linked to our strategic objectives, including 12 priority 1 risk areas.
+During 2023, we refreshed our Company risk assessment with the executive management team.
+The output from this exercise was a risk map linked to our strategic objectives, including nine redefined 'priority 1' risk areas.

 Risk owners (members of our Senior Management, which consists of our Executive Committee and Executive Vice Presidents as described in section 5.4.
 (Managing Board)) were appointed for each priority risk area to develop risk response plans, adapt to changing external conditions and enhance monitoring capabilities.
-The risk response plans are regularly reviewed by our Executive Committee and periodically discussed with our Supervisory Board and Audit Committee.
+The risk response plans are regularly reviewed by our Executive Committee and periodically discussed with the Audit Committee of the Supervisory Board.

-In addition, each of our organizational units completes its own risk assessment.
+Each of our organizational units completes its own risk assessment.
 This includes marketing and sales regions, product groups, manufacturing and technology, and corporate functions.
+In addition, we implemented further risk assessments on large company programs, including transformation programs.